Watkins Glen State Park: Recent history

 After the nearby Watkins Glen International racetrack lost hosting privileges for the United States Grand Prix in 1980, park leaders organized efforts to increase visitation and offset the loss of racetrack tourism.
 In 1983 they opened a light and laser show called "Timespell" in the gorge, which traced the geology of the gorge and Finger Lakes region.
-To accommadate the new attraction, the park's main entrance was redesigned, with the gateway removed and a large concrete plaza added in front of the Entrance Pavilion.
+To accommodate the new attraction, the park's main entrance was redesigned, with the gateway removed and a large concrete plaza added in front of the Entrance Pavilion.
 Timespell was initially successful, but began to see declining interest as the technology grew outdated.
 It was closed in 2001.

 After a period of stasis for the park, improvements began to be made starting with a 2017 construction project to remove Timespell infrastructure and redesign the entrance to be more pedestrian-friendly.
 The main parking lot was relocated further away from the entrance and a new Welcome Center was constructed adjacent to the Entrance Pavilion.
-Starting in the summer of 2025, the park's CCC-era classical stone Sentry Bridge began to be replaced by a one-piece stainless steel design.
+The park's classical stone Sentry Bridge was closed in 2025 and replaced by a one-piece stainless steel design, which opened to the public in July 2026.